-5.2 Replaced the audit firm and the audit fees paid to the new audit firm was less than the payment of previous year: None

-- 5.3 Audit fees reduced more than 15% year over year: None - 6.
+- 5.2 Replaced the audit firm and the audit fees paid to the new audit firm was less than the payment of previous year: None - 5.3 Audit fees reduced more than 15% year over year: None - 6.
 Information on replacement of certified public accountant

-If the company has replaced its certified public accountant within the last 2 fiscal years or any subsequent interim period, it shall disclose the following information: Not applicable.
+If the company has replaced its certified public accountant within the last 2 fiscal years or any subsequent interim period, it shall disclose the following information: For the accounting firm's job rotation, starting from the 1st quarter of 2018, the CPA of the Company are Audrey Tseng and Hui-Lin Pan.

 - 7. The Company's Chairman, President and Managers Responsible for Finance or Accounting Who Have Held a Post in the CPA Office or its Affiliations in the Last Year: None. - 8.
-Shares Transferred or Pledged by Directors, Supervisors, and Managers, or Major Shareholders in the Recent Years until the Annual Report being Published
+Shares Transferred or Pledged by Directors, Supervisors, and Managers, or Major Shareholders in the Recent Years until the Annual Report being Published - 8.1 Shareholding Variation:

-201 15 20 16 2017/1/1~2017/4/28 Title Name Shares Increased (Decreased) Pledged Shares Increased (Decreased) Shares Increased (Decreased) Pledged Shares Increased (Decreased) Shares Increased (Decreased) Pledged Shares Increased (Decreased) Chairman Lisa Kao 0 0 0 0 0 0 Major Yeko LLC 0 0 0 0 0 0 Shareholder & Director Representative : Michael P Yeh 0 0 0 0 0 0 Director & CFO Alexander Pan 0 0 80,000 0 0 0 Director Rong Zing Liu 0 0 0 0 0 0 Independent Director Hui-Erh Yuan 0 0 0 0 0 0 Independent Director Jong Rong Chen 0 0 0 0 0 0 Independent Director Lung Zin Chi 0 0 0 0 0 0 Major Shareholder Yeh Family Limited Partnership, LP (5,000,000) (Note) 0 0 0 0 0
+201 16 20 17 2018/1/1 ~2018/4/14 Title Name Shares Increased (Decreased) Pledged Shares Increased (Decreased) Shares Increased (Decreased) Pledged Shares Increased (Decreased) Shares Increased (Decreased) Pledged Shares Increased (Decreased) Chairman Lisa Kao 0 0 0 0 0 0 Major Yeko LLC 0 0 0 0 0 0 Shareholder & Director Representative: Michael P Yeh 0 0 0 0 0 0 Director & CFO Alexander Pan 80,000 0 6,000 0 0 0 Director Rong Zing Liu 0 0 0 0 0 0 Independent Director Hui-Erh Yuan 0 0 0 0 0 0 Independent Director Jong Rong Chen 0 0 0 0 0 0 Independent Director Lung Zin Chi 0 0 0 0 0 0